Updated: Oct 18, 2022

 What’s the craziest thing that’s happened on a trek?

-So many things, but there was one time in 2003 just before qualifying as a guide when my ex-wife and I were in Patagonia trekking the Torres del Paine National Park.
+There have been so many things, but there was one time in 2003, just before I became a certified guide, when my ex-wife and I were in Patagonia trekking in the Torres del Paine National Park.
 The weather at the time was the worst Patagonia had experienced in six years.

 What do you think is a quality that every good guide needs?

 People skills.
-We all need the hard skills to keep clients secure and from getting lost, but it's also crucial to have the soft skills to stay with someone for up to two weeks at a time are very important.
-You need your clients to trust you, like you, and feel safe with you.
+We all require the hard skills to keep clients secure and from getting lost, but it's also crucial to have the soft skills to stay with someone for up to two weeks at a time.
+Your clients must respect, like, and feel safe around you.

 Tell us something fun about your treks!